JosephSerUSP/SP-1999/Documents/Story Document.md

 3. TRUE ending:
 The player unfolds the mystery.
 The fight with 3. is relentless: 3. is unbeatable and wipes the party.
 Control switches to 3., the game behaves as if the mission was a success.
-3. Can still return to Base.
+At this point, 3.
+Can still return to Base.
 The NPCs will note the abscence of 1. and 2.
 One TRUE final dungeon opens up, which the player plays as 3.
 During the dungeon, after a few floors, 1. and 2. rejoin him in preparation for a climactic final battle.

+4. JOKE Ending:
+Only attainable on a NG+.